 My son is a reluctant eater.
 Vegetables are certainly low down on the list of things he will eat.
 As a result, we are making a conscious effort to get him used to vegetables away from meal times.
-As this week’s letter from our A-Z Sensory Play series is V it seemed an ideal opportunity to create a Vegetable Sensory Bin.
+One of the way to expose him to different vegetables is by letting him touch and work with them through vegetable sensory bin.

-Caution: this activity is meant for preschoolers.
+Caution: this activity is meant for preschoolers and older kids.
 If you’re planning to do it with toddlers, I would suggest using cooked vegetables and plastic knife.
 Either way, parental supervision is necessary!

 I placed a variety of vegetables into our green sensory bin.
 Some of the vegetables, such as the potatoes, were beyond their best and I knew we wouldn’t be able to cook them.
 Other vegetables, such as the bean sprouts, were fresh incase my son was willing to eat them.
 I added broccoli, brussel sprouts, diced carrot, diced swede, Desiree potatoes, bean sprouts and chestnut mushrooms.